talkpython/100daysofweb-with-python-course/days/093-096-vuejs/your-turn/README.md

 ### Looping over data with repeated HTML blocks

-To loop over data, use `v-for`, for exampe:
+To loop over data, use `v-for`, for example:

 ```
 <div class="movie" v-for="m in movies">